1031 Tax-Deferred Property Exchanges

 - Provide account reporting on interest and transactions

 If you or your client owns investment property and are thinking about selling it and buying another property, you should consider 1031 tax-deferred exchange.
-For 1031 exchange assistance, please call 619.340.5349 to reach our San Diego office or 213.484.0855 to reach our Los Angeles office.
+For 1031 exchange assistance, please call one of our following offices:

 Commerce Escrow does not provide tax advice.
 The information herein is not intended to constitute legal, financial, or tax advice.
 Please consult with your tax professional regarding the possible tax consequences of a 1031 tax-deferred exchange.